cgoettel/mt-alignment-wrapper/README.md

 - MT: still needs to be selected.
 - Alignment: LaTeX

-#Knowledge sources and corpora
-- what knowledge sources and corpora you plan to use
+##Knowledge sources and corpora

-% (e.g. dictionaries, treebanks, PS grammars, annotated corpora, etc.)

-The corpora used will be selections from the Bible.
-The main purpose of this project is to potentially aid one of my other projects, translating and typesetting the Bible: https://github.com/cgoettel/bible/}.

-#Evaluation
-- how your system should be evaluated
+The two included example files are General Conference talks that have been aligned using the LF Aligner tool.

+##Evaluation
+My original evaluation goal was:

-The system should be evaluated based on its ability to easily translate a file and produce a correctly formatted output file.
+> The system should be evaluated based on its ability to easily translate a file and produce a correctly formatted output file.
 Correctly formatted, in this case, means that the output file aligns the parallel texts accurately and according to the user's choice (sentence, paragraph, or none).

-#References
+##Future work
+- Complete Unicode to TeX conversion.
+So far only the letters that appear in the two sample files are converted.
+To help, there is a regex that will eliminate every character and TeX diacritical mark, making it easier to find which letters also need conversion.
+- Use a Perl XML parser instead of doing everything manually.
+- Support for more than two languages.
+Can Parallel handle more than two?
+- Option to output a TeX file, just the relevant TeX body, or a complete PDF.
+To do this, simply add another command line option (e.g., `--output-format=` with options `body`, `tex`, `pdf`) that prints out just the contents of the while loop; the header, while loop, and footer; or runs `pdflatex` as well, respectively.
+- (?)
+Integration with LF Aligner tool.
+- Use a Module to read command line arguments.

+##References
 - http://ctan.org/pkg/parallel
 - https://github.com/cgoettel/bible/
 - https://github.com/cgoettel/mt-alignment-wrapper